lexibank/tlopo/out/vol3/chapter12.md

 </table>

 [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 204) reconstructed POc &ast;[pa]paq[a-], apparently denoting the frond of any palm.
 It reflects PMP &ast;pa(q)paq 'frond of a palm' ([Blust 1989](../references.md#source-Blust1989)).
 There is reasonable evidence that POc &ast;[pa]paq[a-] occurred, but its meaning is unclear.
 Only the Arosi and Ellicean reflexes mean 'palm frond'.
-Its Meso-Melanesian reflexes simply mean 'leaf, whilst its Po- lynesian reflexes imply that PPnfaʔa meant the stalk of large leaves of various plants.
+Its Meso-Melanesian reflexes simply mean 'leaf, whilst its Polynesian reflexes imply that PPnfaʔa meant the stalk of large leaves of various plants.

 <table>
 <tr>